-An effective presentation tells a compelling story, highlights your value proposition, and aligns with your audience's needs and desires.
+An effective sales presentation tells a compelling story, highlights your value proposition, and aligns with your audience's needs and desires.
 It ends with a strong call-to-action and leads prospects to your differentiators instead of leading with them.

 Hate the thought of doing sales presentations?
 You’re not alone.
 But the best reps have sales presentations down pat, even if it’s not their favorite activity.